Where to Buy

 GBM Assessment (Score: 7/10)

 Imre Kertesz, awarded the Nobel Prize in 2002, wrote Fatelessness as a radically unsentimental account of the Holocaust experienced through the eyes of a teenage boy who approaches the concentration camp with a disturbing, almost bureaucratic acceptance.
 By refusing the consolations of heroism, redemption, or even comprehensible evil, the novel achieves a devastating authenticity that distinguishes it from most Holocaust literature.
-Kertesz's insistence on depicting the camps as an extension of ordinary social compliance rather than an aberration makes the novel profoundly unsettling and philosophically rigorous.
+Kertesz's insistence on depicting the camps as an extension of ordinary social compliance rather than an aberration makes the novel decisively unsettling and philosophically rigorous.

 Awards & Adaptations